Two-component Polyurethane Adhesives

 The main attractive features of two-component polyurethane adhesives for automotive are that they give the assembly high resistance to impacts and vibrations.
 They are also a great solution to bond dissimilar substrates and assemble various materials, notably metals, glass, and many thermoplastic materials and composites.

-Bostik XPU 18512 AM/B is a 2-component polyurethane-based, solvent-free highly elastic adhesive for the automotive industry.
+Bostik XPU 18512 AM/B is a 2-component polyurethane based, solvent-free highly elastic adhesive for the automotive industry.

 Polyurethane bi-component adhesives are mainly used for liquefied natural gas tankers.
 These adhesives are used for insulation layers.
 Their outstanding versatility and easy adjustment of mechanical properties make them ideal for this application.
 They are resistant to cryogenic temperatures of -170°C.

-Frequently Asked Questions about 2-part Polyurethane Adhesives
+Frequently Asked Questions about two-component Polyurethane Adhesives

 PU3K consists of 3-components with different reactivity: 2 components A (two resins with different reactivities), and one component B (hardener).
 An automatic system ensures ideal proportions when mixing these three components, so the reactivity of the adhesive can be regulated.
 PU3K is widely used for sandwich panels.
 It solves problems of open time control, which PU2K cannot solve.
 Indeed, the issue of PU2K for buildings is the dependence on panel temperature, shed temperature, humidity, etc.

 PU3K adhesive is ideal for complex panels, which require multiple layers.
 As the layers are added, the reactivity of the adhesive can be modified.
 For example, you can start with the slow formula and enrich your mix with the fast formula over time.
-This process gives you enough time to apply all the layers, guarantees a homogeneous and simultaneous crosslinking at pressing, and prevents the adhesive from crosslinking before the panel is pressed.
+This process give you enough time to apply all the layers, guarantees a homogeneous and simultaneous crosslinking at pressing, and prevents the adhesive from crosslinking before the panel is pressed.

 - For the PU2K solvent range, we use an engraved cylinder to apply the adhesive on the first substrate.
 This cylinder rotates in a solvent glue bath at room temperature.
 The filling of the engravings is done by capillarity.
 Then it is heated in an oven to evaporate the solvent before laminating the second substrate.